All Episodes

-It is time for the award-winning thrill-packed, ever exciting, increasingly popular, growing by leaps and bounds Rush Limbaugh program here on the EIB network.
+It is time for the award-winning thrill-packed, ever-exciting, increasingly popular, growing by leaps and bounds Rush Limbaugh program here on the EIB network.

-We are in Los Angeles at a super secluded, super secret bunker location below ground.
+We are in Los Angeles at a super secluded, super-secret bunker location below ground.

 No one would ever find it, even if they knew where they were going.

-Telephone number if you want to be on the program 800 282-2882, the email address L Rushbo at EIB net.com.
+A telephone number if you want to be on the program, 800-282-2882, the email address, ilrushbo at EIBnet.com.

 I guess this was expected because the word unexpected doesn't appear in the story.

-They record high numbers in the report are being driven by borrowers with traditional fixed rate mortgages rather than the shady sum.
+The Mortgage Bankers Association said today they record high numbers in the report of being driven by borrowers with traditional fixed-rate mortgages rather than the shady subprime loans with adjustable rates that kicked off the mortgage crisis.

-Jay Brinkman, the trade group's chief economist said clearly we've not seen the bottom in Florida.
+Jay Brinkman, the trade group's chief economist, said clearly we've not seen the bottom in Florida.

-President Obama has pledged to fight the problem, but its foreclosure prevention program known as making home affordable is off to a disappointing start.
+President Obama has pledged to fight the problem, but its foreclosure prevention program, known as Making Home Affordable, is off to a disappointing start.

-It's yet another It's yet another failed Obama program.
+It's yet another failed Obama program.

-This is from McClatchy Newspaper's official government measurements show that the world's temperature has cooled off a bit since reaching its most recent peak in 1998, and that's given global warming skeptics new ammo to attack the prevailing theory of climate change.
+Official government measurements show that the world's temperature has cooled off a bit since reaching its most recent peak in 1998, and that's given global warming skeptics new ammo to attack the prevailing theory of climate change.

 The Heartland Institute said proposals to combat global warming are crazy, and they will destroy more than a million good American jobs and increase the average family's average energy bill by at least $1,500 a year.